 This can be very difficult; it won’t make much sense at the time because they’re feeling so hot that they’ll just lie there and not listen or respond to anything you say, but doing something is better than nothing.
 You need to get fluids into him as quickly as possible, but don’t give him any food.

 If you don’t have any cold packs or ice packs, a bath will do.
-You can use cold water if you want to minimize damage to the dog’s coat. if your dog is hypothermic, he needs to be slowly warmed up by holding him at body temperature so he doesn’t start feeling chilled again.
-This can take a lot of care and attention on your part.
+You can use cold water if you want to minimize damage to the dog’s coat.
+If your dog is hypothermic, he needs to be slowly warmed up by holding him at body temperature so he doesn’t start feeling chilled again.

 What Should I Do If My Dog Engages In This Behavior?